dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 1. Technological disruption is shattering all those truisms we've held on to for so long: Social media has cast new meaning on the phrase, "A stranger is just a friend you’ve never met."
 1. Bitcoin price will continue to go up as long as it gains new believers.
 What matters for bitcoin is that it's still accumulating fresh believers every month at a faster rate than the volatility causes former adherents to turn their back on it.
 1. Can Blockchain/DLT be used to create the Alt-Market vs Stock Market?
 Decentralized networks created on-demand?
+1. Traders are always watching for signs that a market is overdone.